omri30000/Serverus/README.md

 make .   #compile the project
 sudo ./idps   #execute the script
 ```
-## Main components
+## Main Components

-### Sniffing unit
+### Sniffing Component
 The Sniffing unit is a sniffer-like python program.
-It uses Scapy module for packets' sniffing, and sends the packets to the model using message queuing.
+It uses Scapy module for packets' sniffing, and sends the packets to the model using messages queue.

-### Model component
+### Model Component
 The model component (implemented in C++ language) is based on an ensemble of autoencoders.
-It analyzes metadata (jitter, packets' sizes, etc...) and determines whether each packet is considered an anomaly with respect to the server's normal behaviour.
+It analyzes metadata (jitter and packets' size) and determines whether each packet is considered an anomaly with respect to the server's normal behaviour.
+The model will output a score between [0-4] whereas 0 is a normal behavior.
+*describe model parts -> FE + FM + AD
+*add a image describing the parts
+*good also to

-### Defending unit
+### Defending Component
+The defending component communicates with the model and the server,<br> it will block an hostile entities according
+to the anomaly level the model provided:
+1. Closing socket
+2. Blocking entity temporaly
+3. Blocking entity permanently
+4. Inform other servers about the hostile entity

+The blocking is made using linux `iptables` and requires a root permission.
+## Server component
 todo

-### Server component
-todo

 ## Examples
 todo

 ## Credits
-todo
+We would like to thank:
+- Our Mentor Shlomoo